NBA Hall of Fame

 Cunningham also spent time in the ABA before returning to the NBA, further enhancing his reputation as an all-around scorer and competitor.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 1986.

-Cunningham's Awards & Records
+Cunningham's Awards & Honors

 • ABA MVP (1973)